-Game fees for provincial youth league matches are set by the hosting club or region.
+The hosting club or region for provincial youth league matches sets game fees.
 It is recommended that, as the premier level for youth soccer in the province, all provincial youth league fixtures be officiated by senior officials who should be paid accordingly (see below).
 In order to encourage senior officials to accept assignments to these matches it is recommended that match fees be based on the referee's classification, with fees equivalent to that paid for senior competition.
-Suggested fees are (referee/ assistant referee).
+Suggested fees are (referee/ assistant referee):-

-- Provincial \$55/\$38
+- Provincial \$55/\$38;

-- Regional \$51/\$35
+- Regional \$51/\$35;

-- District \$47/\$33
+- District \$47/\$33.